Doctors Note Logo

 Early morning awakenings are a specific type of insomnia.
 Learn how to stop the "4am wake-up" and stay asleep until your alarm goes off.

-Early morning awakenings are a specific type of insomnia that are common and often caused by stress, depression, hormonal shifts, evening alcohol, mis-timed sleep, or medical issues like sleep apnea, reflux, pain, or nighttime urination.
+Early morning awakenings are a common form of insomnia, typically triggered by stress, depression, hormonal changes, evening alcohol, mis-timed sleep schedules, or medical conditions such as sleep apnea, acid reflux, chronic pain, or frequent nighttime urination.

 answer background